epfl-ada/ada-2021-project-nasa-flatpat/README.md

  - Language women use in quotes
      - Topic analysis: What do women speak about?
 And how is this with respect to men?
      - Sentiment analysis: How do women speak about things?
 Positively, negatively,...
+     -

-**Meta Analysis of Media**
+## Meta Analysis of Media
 - Analysis of the proportion of female chief-editors in media mentioned quotebank weighted according to
     - Readership Size
     - Political Spectrum
     - Theme (across selected news papers)
     - total

-**Analysis of quotes specifically mentioning men/women**
+## Analysis of quotes specifically mentioning men/women
-    - Determination of most common words/topics used in quotes where women versus men are mentioned: Can a difference be observed and do these indicate portrayal of genders into certain stereotypes?
+- Determination of most common words/topics used in quotes where women versus men are mentioned:
+  Can a difference be observed and do these indicate portrayal of genders into certain stereotypes?

-**Abandoned ideas**
+## Abandoned ideas
 - We have considered also investigating the timeline of the effects in question, however, we dropped the idea, as 5 years are too short to expect big societal shifts.
 We are aware that MeToo started in October 2017, and this would be a potential temporal splitting point for the data we are interested in.
 Nevertheless, since we are more focusing on the representation of women in the media landscape and how media portray women, the debate around sexual harassment definitely will influence the way women are talked about (ie. women being more often referred to as victims due to the abundance of similar stories), but beyond this analysis, which we implicitly plan to capture, MeToo does not directly relate to our research question.

-**Proposed additional datasets**:
+### Proposed additional datasets
 - **Wikidata links**
 We use the QID of the speaker to obtain information about the gender and further scrape Wikidata information about the newspapers (from their url) to get insights on readership and editors.
 We access the data using the SPARQL query service, implemented in Python.